Kristina Mladenovic: Personal life

-Tennis career
+Career

 2006–2011: No. 1 junior ranking and early professional career

 Mladenovic started playing juniors in May 2006.
 In 2007, she became the European Under-14 singles champion.
 Her biggest junior achievement was at the 2009 French Open girls' singles, where she beat Daria Gavrilova of Russia in two sets in the final.
 Her highest junior ranking was No. 1, on 8 June 2009.
 She advanced to both the girls' singles and doubles finals at the 2009 Wimbledon Championships, losing to Noppawan Lertcheewakarn in the singles.
 In doubles, with partner Silvia Njirić, lost also to Lertcheewakarn, who partnered with Sally Peers.

 Mladenovic began playing on the ITF Women's Circuit in September 2007.
 On the WTA Tour, she tried to qualify for Open Gaz de France but lost her first match to Petra Kvitová.

-Mladenovic turned professional in 2009, making her Grand Slam debut at that year's Australian Open.
-At the Australian Open, she received a wildcard, but was defeated by No. 14 seed Patty Schnyder.
-In July, she qualified for the Prague Open but lost in the first round to Zarina Diyas of Kazakhstan.
+Mladenovic turned professional in 2009, making her Grand Slam debut at that year's Australian Open where she received a wildcard but was defeated by 14th seed Patty Schnyder.
+In July, she qualified for the Prague Open and lost in the first round to Zarina Diyas of Kazakhstan.

 At the Internationaux de Strasbourg, Mladenovic won her first match on the WTA Tour, coming back from 2–5 in the final set to win the tiebreak against Stefanie Vögele.

 Mladenovic played for France at the 2011 Hopman Cup, partnering with Nicolas Mahut.
 France was drawn in the same group as the United States, Great Britain, and Italy.
 Mladenovic beat Francesca Schiavone and Laura Robson while losing to Bethanie Mattek-Sands in the singles matches.
 In the mixed doubles, she and Mahut won one of their three matches.

 In 2011, she won her first Senior title at a $25k tournament in Sutton, defeating Mona Barthel.
 This was followed by a win in Stockholm the following week, defeating Arantxa Rus in the final.

 2012: Breakthrough

 At the start of the year, Mladenovic linked up with Biljana Veselinovic but they split just before Wimbledon and since then she had been coached by Thierry Ascione.

 She claimed her first WTA Tour title of any type in Montreal when she and Klaudia Jans-Ignacik won the doubles title at the Rogers Cup.
 Mladenovic made it through to the third round of the US Open by defeating Pavlyuchenkova.
-At the Bell Classic in Québec, she reached her first WTA semifinal.
-With Tatjana Malek, Mladenovic won her second WTA Tour doubles title at the Bell Classic.
-Following her run to the semifinals, she entered the top 100 in the rankings for the first time.
+At the Bell Classic in Québec, she reached her first WTA Tour semifinal with Tatjana Malek, and won her second career doubles title.
+Following her run, she entered the top 100 in the rankings for the first time.
 Mladenovic won the first ever WTA 125 event, the Taipei Ladies Open, and took the doubles crown as well.